JStein92/super-galactic-age-calculator/readme.md

 | Return the age of a human in Mars years | April 30th 1992 | 13.4 |
 | Return the age of a human in Jupiter years | April 30th 1992 | 2.13 |
 | Determine how many years a user has left to live on each planet | Relevant Questions |Probable Age Output |

+### _Content_ ###

+Index.html:
+- Splash page that has form, and planets showing ages/years left

+Other:
+- styles.css
+  - styling page
+- calculator.js
+  - Calculator class and methods
+- calculator-interface.js
+  - front end integration for calculator
+- calculator-spec.js
+  - testing for calculator

+### _How to use_ ###

+1. Download project from GitHub: https://github.com/JStein92/super-galactic-age-calculator
+2. Run HTML in preferred browser
+3. Follow instructions on page
+  - Fill out form
+  - See text on planets